Best School Management Software South Africa 2026 [Full Comparison]

 Key strengths:

-- More comprehensive than MyEncore
+- More comprehensive than many mid-tier local alternatives

 - Used by multiple schools across South Africa